Page last updated April 4th, 2018.

 The Special Case: A “Replayable” Special

 #8-99 The Solstice Scar is a multi-table special that is not replayable in the traditional sense.
-Instead, it is made of components that will be periodically swapped out as each season progresses; whenever the special is updated, you can earn credit for it again, as though it were a new scenario*.
-So far the PFS team has been referring to the different versions as -A, -B, -C, and so on.
+Instead, it is made of components (parts) that will be periodically swapped out as each season progresses; whenever the special is updated, you can earn credit for it again, as though it were a new scenario.
+The different versions are indicated by -A, -B, -C, and -D.

 Evergreen Free RPG Day Modules